uchicago-mscapp-projects/snow-lm/README.md

 This project can be run using Poetry.
 The steps are outlined below.

-1. Make the clone of the project repository
+1. Make a clone of the project repository

 2. Go to the project directory: `cd 30122-project-snow-lm`